zsofiaserenyi/myPantry/README.md

 6. You just figured out the perfect amount of sugar that should you put in your brownie?
 Never a problem!
 Hit the edit button.

-7. Change anything you want and click save change button.
+7. Change anything you want and click save changes button.

 8. There you go!
 You have your well-researched recipe with a perfectly fit photo. 🎉